The Stack Nobody Designed

 Pillar 1: The Memory Layer

-The convergence is striking: persistent identity files, evolving user profiles, accumulated learnings.
-Nearly all of them implemented it in plain markdown.
-Not a vector database.
-Not a knowledge graph.
+The convergence is striking.
+Nearly all of them implemented it in plain markdown — not a vector database, not a knowledge graph.
 Markdown files that humans can read and machines can load.
-The memory layer maps directly to what I described as Building Blocks 1 (Identity), 3 (Memory Architecture), and 6 (Injection) in Context Engineering Is Infrastructure, Not a Skill — but none of these builders read that post before building.
-They discovered it.
+This maps directly to what I described as Building Blocks 1 (Identity), 3 (Memory Architecture), and 6 (Injection) in Context Engineering Is Infrastructure, Not a Skill.
+The divergence is in compaction — how you manage memory as it grows.
+OpenClaw leaves it manual, PAI uses hooks and a PRD system, Medin adds automated curation.

 Pillar 2: The Skills Layer

 Every project converges on skills as the capability primitive — composable, file-based units that extend what the agent can do.
+This pillar has something the others don’t: a formal standard.

 Pillar 3: The Heartbeat